 Natural hair can do it all.
 Cropped, long, braids, straight, and beyond, natural hair continuously reminds us never to underestimate what our curls and coils can do.
-We know our coils defy gravity, and mohawks and fauxhawks take out curls to new heights.
-The best part about this iconic style is if you're not ready to make a permanent commitment to the mohawk in the traditional sense, faux hawks are an excellent option: our two experts, Rashuna Durham, hairstylist, and amika Pro Educator and celebrity hairstylist and Mizani Artist, Jamal Edmonds agree.
+We know our coils defy gravity, and mohawks and faux hawks take out curls to new heights.
+The best part about this iconic style is if you're not ready to make a permanent commitment to the mohawk in the traditional sense, faux hawks are an excellent option, and our two experts agree.

 Meet the Expert

-"If you aren't ready to commit to a full mohawk, pick up a soft brush and some bobby pins and get to work," Durham tells Byrdie, "Fauxhawks can be so versatile.
-Braided and puffed, the side-braided fauxhawk or the classic slick and pin are all fun and protective styling options without the commitment."
-Edmonds agrees.
-"If you're are not quite ready to cut your hair in a mohawk, you can always add braids to the sides of the head to create that tapered silhouette."
+"If you aren't ready to commit to a full mohawk, pick up a soft brush and some bobby pins and get to work," says master hairstylist Rashuna Durham.
+"Faux hawks can be so versatile.
+Braided and puffed, the side-braided faux hawk or the classic slick-and pin are all fun and protective styling options without the commitment."
+DC-based celebrity hairstylist Jamal Edmonds agrees: "If you're are not quite ready to cut your hair in a mohawk, you can always add braids to the sides of the head to create that tapered silhouette."

 Whether you opt for a traditional mohawk or a temporary version of the style, Durham recommends starting with a clean canvas.
-"When considering any style, the best thing to do is start with a clean, healthy scalp," Durham tells Byrdie, "All great hairstyles begin at the shampoo bowl, and since wearing a curly mohawk/fauxhawk requires hair to be short on the sides or brushed up against the scalp, making sure that you're starting with a deep cleansed and moisturized scalp is key."
+"When considering any style, the best thing to do is start with a clean, healthy scalp," she says.
+"All great hairstyles begin at the shampoo bowl, and since wearing a curly mohawk/faux hawk requires hair to be short on the sides or brushed up against the scalp, making sure that you're starting with a deep-cleansed and moisturized scalp is key."

 Shampooing the hair is a given, but scalp exfoliants are the latest addition to the haircare industry that can help ensure your scalp is healthy.
-If you're considering adding color to your new tapered style, Durham says moisture is a must.
-"Because of the shorter sides of this trendy do, color on the top is really a statement-maker.
-Therefore you want to be sure to keep your color vibrant and healthy."
-Durham recommends using a leave-in conditioner with color-protecting properties as it can help detangle, soften, protect vibrancy, and keep color from fading.
+If you're considering adding color to your new tapered style, Durham says moisture is a must: "Because of the shorter sides of this trendy do, color on the top is really a statement-maker.
+Therefore, you want to be sure to keep your color vibrant and healthy."
+She recommends using a leave-in conditioner with color-protecting properties as it can help detangle, soften, protect vibrancy, and keep color from fading.

-Now that we've given you the haircare details, here are 25 styles to spark your next style adventure.
+Now that we've given you the haircare details, here are 23 mohawk and faux hawk ideas for natural hair to spark your next style adventure.